Is it dangerous to scuba dive with sharks? Or will I be eaten? Understanding scuba diving shark safety

 Sharks don’t reason with how they are much better suited to the underwater environment than we are.
 Which means that sharks are naturally wary of scuba divers.

-How do sharks locate their prey?
+How do sharks locate their usual prey?

 Sharks are thought to home-in on blood and movement.
 They have the most amazing ability to sense electrical impulses using their electro-receptors (Ampullae of Lorenzini).